callendera/milestoneproject_1/README.md

             * Each bar has a title of the song above it, volume control, play/pause, skip to certain parts of the song, and a way for the user to download the audio.
             * After testing each control bar: they all work as expacted
         * Video
             * There is one video displayed on the screen, the video takes up the majority of the viewport as intended.
+This size adjusts well to different screen sizes.
             * The embedded video was taken for Youtube, to allow the user to have more videos pop up to let them to visit The Monkees Youtube channel.
             * The video has pause/play, volume control, and skip to different parts of the song.
             * After testing out each of these controls they worked as expected.